iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 Azure Firewall, in turn, should be able to resolve privatelink zones and use the company's custom DNS solution, if it is present.

 This means:
-- If you need to resolve just privatelink namespaces from Azure Firewall, just link Azure Private DNS zones, like in option 1, to AzureFirewallSubnet.
+- If you need to resolve just privatelink namespaces from Azure Firewall, just link Azure Private DNS zones, like in approach (1), to AzureFirewallSubnet.
-- If you need to use both privatelink namespaces and the company's custom DNS solution, [configure the firewall](https://learn.microsoft.com/en-us/azure/firewall/dns-settings) to use custom DNS servers like in option 2.2.
+- If you need to use both privatelink namespaces and the company's custom DNS solution, [configure the firewall](https://learn.microsoft.com/en-us/azure/firewall/dns-settings) to use custom DNS servers like in approach (2.2).

 ### 3.2 Secure Hub with Azure Firewall on Azure VWAN

 When using Secure Hub with Azure Firewall on Azure VWAN, you can't link Azure Private DNS zone to AzureFirewallSubnet, because this subnet does not exist.
-The only option to resolve privatelink namespaces is to configure the DNS server on Azure Firewall to use custom DNS servers, like in option 2.2.
+The only option to resolve privatelink namespaces is to configure the DNS server on Azure Firewall to use custom DNS servers, like in approach (2.2).

 This solution is discussed in great detail in the article [Guide to Private Link and DNS in Azure Virtual WAN](https://learn.microsoft.com/en-us/azure/architecture/guide/networking/private-link-virtual-wan-dns-guide).